 To the utter surprise of the British, many delegates to the First Continental Congress wholeheartedly gave a thumb up to the Suffolk Resolves.

 Decisions made at the First Continental Congress

-To show their strong distaste for the Intolerable Acts, delegates at the First Continental Congress established what came to be known as the Continental Association.
+To show their strong distaste toward the Intolerable Acts, delegates at the First Continental Congress established what came to be known as the Continental Association.
 The goal of the Association was to encourage all the colonies to boycott British goods and companies beginning in December 1774.
 They also agreed that the colonies cease all exports to Britain in September 1775, if the King and the British Parliament failed to handle the grievances of the colonies.

 It was agreed that the enforcement of this trade embargo would be done by committees at both the local and colony level.
 The committees were required to secure the pledge of allegiance of merchants to the Continental Association.

 About eight colonies had already agreed to place a ban on exportation to Britain prior to the formation of the First Continental Congress.
 For example, the Virginia Association, frustrated by the lack of any response from Britain to their numerous petitions, passed a resolution at the Virginia Convention to halt all exports to Britain.
 The colonists hoped to use the trade restrictions to force Great Britain into changing its aggressive attitude towards them.

 Furthermore, the First Continental Congress set up a Grand Committee to discuss in specific terms the demands, rights and grievances of the colonies.
 Delegates were fully aware that mere import and export bans were not enough to communicate their grievances.

 Towards the last few days of the discussions, delegates agreed to add the issue of trade regulations in the Grand Committee’s drafted Declaration of Rights and Grievances.
 The draft, which was accepted on October 14, 1774, also denounced the presence of British troops in the colonies without the consent of the colonies.